by Dr. Lawrence Wilson

-Do you know anyone who suffers from headaches, fatigue, insomnia, depression, skin rashes, spaciness or detachment, learning disorders or premenstrual syndrome?
-These can be symptoms of a copper imbalance - an extremely common nutritional imbalance.
+Do you know anyone who suffers from brain fog, fatigue, constipation, spaciness, racing thoughts, PMS, headaches, trouble sleeping, depression, anxiety, rashes, white spots on the fingernails, slow wound healing or learning disorders?
+These are usually symptoms of a copper imbalance - an extremely common condition today.

 COPPER'S ROLE IN THE BODY

-2. Energy production in the cells.
-Copper is needed in the final steps of the Krebs energy cycle called the electron transport system.
-This is where most of our cellular energy is produced.
-Any problem here causes fatigue, depression and other imbalances related to low energy.
+1. Energy production.
+To be technical, the right form of copper is needed to produce 30-40% of our energy.
+It is needed in the final part of the glycolysis or Krebs energy cycle called the electron transport system.
+Any problem here causes fatigue, depression and other low energy problems.

 Copper is also associated with some cases of GraveÕs disease or hyperthyroidism.
-This also his goes away with a properly designed nutritional balancing program.
+This also goes away with a properly designed nutritional balancing program.
 Drugs may be needed temporarily to control the symptoms.
-Surgery or radioactive iodine treatment (RAI) are drastic and rarely, if ever needed, in my experience so far.
+Surgery or radioactive iodine treatment (RAI) are drastic, barbaric, and rarely, if ever needed, in my experience.
 For more details, please read Thyroid Disease and GraveÕs Disease on this site.